omar-khaled-mahmoud/Terraform-AWS-Project/README.md

  }

-whenever you will use terraform init, it will connect to this backend and perform updated to the s3 bucket
+whenever you will use terraform init, it will connect to this backend and perform updated to the s3 bucket and every change will update the s3 remote state file automatically

+--note :
+The terraform state pull command is used to manually download and output the state from remote state.
+This command also works with local state.

+The terraform state push command is used to manually upload a local state file to remote state.
+This command also works with local state